 School District 71 (SD 71) took its first steps toward building a door to the future for the students of the Comox Valley by turning inward to examine the effective use and delivery of many of its education programs.

-Under the leadership of the Superintendent of Schools, Dr. Dean Lindquist, 11 of a total of 14 programs have been completed and were reported to the Board of Education in December.
+Under the leadership of the Superintendent of Schools, Dr. Dean Lindquist, 11 of a total of 16 programs have been completed and were reported to the Board of Education to date.

 These reviews serve as an environmental scan of public education in the Comox Valley.
 The purpose is to consider various streams that exist within the District from the context of alignment and coherence.
 In other words, to determine if a program is positioned effectively for access and consistent use by students and by educators.

 In the reports presented to the Board of Education, each review team, comprised of District administrators and staff, described how the learning program is currently offered to students, identified opportunities for expansion and concluded with recommendations on how the program can be better aligned to allow for broader access by schools and students, thereby enhancing the learning experience.

 Of the program reviews, some may be brought forward for more in-depth review or for community engagement to help determine if enhancements to the program can meet the educational needs of students and positively impact their learning.

 When an engagement process is established, the public will be given details on each of the program review recommendations, what is being asked of them for feedback and how to submit input.